RahulSGosavi/2D-AutoCAD-readyproduct/PRODUCTION_SETUP.md

-# Production Setup Guide - KAB 2D Design Tool
+# Production Setup Guide - KABS 2D Design Tool

-This guide will help you set up the KAB 2D Design Tool for production use with database connectivity and multi-tenant support.
+This guide will help you set up the KABS 2D Design Tool for production use with database connectivity and multi-tenant support.

 ## Prerequisites